 The interactive Quick Quizzes require Java.
 When you click on Quick Quiz at the bottom of the modules you should see two rows of blocks.

-With the help of the left key of a mouse you can drag the blocks on the right to the matching phrases on the left.
+Within the time limit given you can drag the blocks on the right to the matching phrases on the left.
 When you finish your final score is automatically shown.

 Additional Supplementary Readings